HL7/vulcan-rwd/input/pagecontent/patients.md

 This guide defines an [extra search parameter](SearchParameter-EncounterDischargeDispositionSearchParameter.html) on Encounter to search for the patient's disposition on discharge.

 ### Condition
 The FHIR Condition resource is used for recording diagnoses.
-The [base IPS Condition profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Condition-uv-ips.html) is sufficient for our needs of searching for and retrieving patient diagnoses.
+The [Condition profile](StructureDefinition-ConditionRwd.html) was created that inherits from the [base IPS Condition profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Condition-uv-ips.html) and adds encounter and recordedDate as elements that should be supported.

 |**Clinical Element**|**FHIR Element**|
 |---|---|